Proudly Packaged in Canada

 Product Information Chevron Down Chevron Forward

-Ice white blooms, boldly bordered, splashed or stippled with crimson.
+Ice white blooms boldly bordered, splashed, or stippled with crimson.
+This variety will attract butterflies and other pollinators.
 Occasionally a pure crimson bloom may appear.
-Transplants easily.
+Cosmos transplants easily.

 Growing Information Chevron Down Chevron Forward